parchambault59/get-data-from-lucca-api/README.md

 ### 4. Create your .env file

-a.
-Rename .env.example file as .env
+1. Rename .env.example file as .env
-b.
-Replace "your-api-key-here with" by your API key
+2. Replace "your-api-key-here with" by your API key
-c.
-Replace "your-lucca-account-name" by your Lucca account name
+3. Replace "your-lucca-account-name" by your Lucca account name
-d.
-Replace "your-sandbox-name" by your sandbox name
+4. Replace "your-sandbox-name" by your sandbox name

 ```bash
 API_KEY="lucca application={your-api-key-here}"